Samsursekh/Placement-Practice/priya-practise/React.md

 # Prop drilling
 Prop drilling is a situation where data is passed from one component through multiple interdependent components until you get to the component where the data is needed.
+- passing props in nested components

 # Async ops =>
-- Async-Ops is a library for performing   a   asynchronous service calls in Redux applications. - Async-Ops is made for use with Redux-Sagas.
+- Async-Ops is a library for performing   a   asynchronous service calls in Redux applications.
+ - Async-Ops is made for use with Redux-Sagas.
 - async is that function always returns a promise.